llorracc/as.180.369/contrib/zoemchan/zoemchan-prelim-paper/class-notes.md

 - decrease words on slides
     - no articles needed
     - no need to include any words describing visuals. just talk abt them
+- make sure script is reproducable
+    - review henry
+- schedule OH to get myst to run